MISSION

 Currently Peace House, Ypsi is in need of:

-- Help with building raised beds for the garden (bonus if you have knowledge to impart about gardening in general)
+- Help with building raised beds for the garden (bonus if you have gardening knowledge)

 - Materials for raised bed gardens